text-machine-teaching/uml_nlp_class_2022/docs/servers.md

 Possible issues:
   * "Existing package manager installation of the driver found" - the problem is that somebody installed CUDA via package manager (you sick bastard!).
 You need to find what exactly is installed and delete is using `sudo apt-get purge <PACKAGE_NAME>` and to execute `sudo apt autoremove` after that.
 You can also try to do this (but the result and safety of these commands are not guaranteeed):
+  * Unmet dependencies: look at what is exectly unmet and delete the packages that require something.

 ```bash
 sudo apt-get purge cuda